Guide for Authors

 IJASC is a Open Access journal.
 Publishing an article in International Journal of Advanced Science and Convergence

-requires a minimal article processing charges that will be billed to the submitting author upon acceptance of the article for publication in accordance with the following table.
+requires a minimal article processing charges that will be billed to the submitting author upon acceptance of the article for publication.